-tic cat (Felis) has been domesticated for over a thousand years, and was probably first used in Egypt.
+tic cat (Fclis) has been domesticated for over a thousand years, and was probably first used in Egypt.
 The yaguarundi ranges from southern Texas to central South America.
 The tail is nearly as long as the body, the prevailing color a grayish brown.
 The ocelot and tiger-cats range from Texas southward.

 The puma or panther is the largest and most powerful true North American cat, equaling in size a large hound, weighing one hundred and seventy-five pounds, and common throughout the less frequented parts of the country.
 They are extremely powerful, leaping forty or fifty feet or more from an elevation, and taking to trees and climbing generally only when pressed.
-They prey upon various animals, and have been known, though rarely, to attack In southern Florida they swim from key to key with perfect ease.
+They prey upon various animals, and have been known, though rarely, to attack man.
+In southern Florida they swim from key to key with perfect ease.
 The general color of the puma in best condition is a rich mouse-gray with light beneath.
 The jaguar is the American tiger, and differs from the puma in being essentially arboreal.
 It ranges from Texas to southern South America, and is the largest and handsomest cat in the Western Continent, attaining a total length of over five feet, and is so powerful that it has been known to kill a mustang, swim with it across a river, dragging it into the bush beyond.
-The general color is brownish yellow above white beneath, with numerous darker spots.
+The general color is brownish yellow above, white beneath, with numerous darker spots.
 The sides of the body are marked with a series of irregular figures.
 They are accredited with wonderful powers by Humboldt and other writers, in opening turtles and catching fish with their powerful claws.
 The leopard is perhaps the most beautifully marked of the family, and ranges the jungles of Asia, Africa, and the Indian Archipelago.
-The skin is richly marked with oval spots. black leopard \ is singularly treacherous and utterly untamable.
-The tiger to f India (Fig. 375), next to the lion, is the most powerful of the cat tribe, majestic in appearance, the type of agility, cunning, and ferocity.
+The skin is richly marked with oval spots.
+The black leopard is singularly treacherous and utterly untamable.
+The tiger † of India (Fig. 375), next to the lion, is the most powerful of the cat tribe, majestic in appearance, the type of agility, cunning, and ferocity.
 They are as large as the lion, with a longer body and rounder head.
-The color of the fur is a rich fawn above, striped and barred irregularly with black, the under portion being pure white.
-They are extremely ferocious, attacking the largest animals.
-In 1881 eight hundred and eighty-nine persons were killed by them alone in southern India, while the leopards killed two hundred and thirty-nine.
-Wallace records that, in one of the localities he was in (Singapore), the tigers, on an average, killed one native a day throughout the year.
-The young, generally two at a birth, are
+The color of the fur is a rich fawn above, striped and barred irregularly with black, the under portion being

-\ Albinos are found among all animals, a condition generally the result of a lack of pigment.
-Its absence in the eye produces the so-called "pink" eyes.
+Albinos are found among all animals, a condition generally the result of a lack of pigment.
+Its absence in the eye produces the socalled "pink" eyes.
 Albinism, then, is not properly a disease, and in no wise affects physical or mental vigor.
 The black leopard is a subject of melanism, owing to an over-supply of coloring-matter in the cells.